Spain entry requirements for United Arab Emirates passport holders

 Valid passport

-Must be valid for the duration of your stay in Spain
+Must be valid for the entire stay in Spain

-Your passport must be valid for your entire stay in Spain.
-Spain does not require 6 months of validity beyond your departure date, but airlines may enforce their own rules — check with your carrier before flying.Required
+Your UAE passport must be valid for the entire duration of your stay in Spain.
+Spain does not require 6 months of validity beyond your departure date, but some airlines may enforce this — check with your carrier before flying.Required

 Return or onward ticket